Canadian Forces Military Police: Canadian Forces Military Police Academy

 During 1968, the Provost Corps School was renamed the Canadian Forces School of Intelligence and Security (CFSIS).
 On 1 April 1999, the CFSIS was stood down.
-The Intelligence Training Company was reformed as the Canadian Forces School of Military Intelligence (CFSMI), located at CFB Kingston.
+The Intelligence Training Company was re-formed as the Canadian Forces School of Military Intelligence (CFSMI), at CFB Kingston.

 CFMPA was established 1 April 1999 when the Intelligence Training Company was detached from the former CFSIS.
 At this time the unit was transformed into a distinct Military Police/Security training establishment.

 The Military Police component was reorganized to form the CFMPA and is located at CFB Borden.
 CFMPA provides career and specialist training to Regular and Reserve Force members of the Military Police Branch.
 In addition, CFMPA provides security-related training to non-Branch personnel of the Regular and Reserve Forces.
 CFMPA also provides training to personnel from other government and law enforcement agencies and to foreign nationals under the Military Training Assistance Program.

 In 2004 Managing Authority for CFMPA was transferred from Canadian Forces Training Systems Group to the CFPM, who now exercises full control of Career and Out of Service Training for the Military Police.

 A new, state of the art training facility, was completed in fall 2015.
-The CFMPA officially moved into the Col James Riley Stone Building, also located at CFB Borden, on 16 October 2015 and began delivering training in this new facility on 21 October 2015.
+The CFMPA officially moved into the Col James Riley Stone Building, also at CFB Borden, on 16 October 2015 and began delivering training in this new facility on 21 October 2015.